elersisg/amazon-web-scrapper/README.md

 - Frontend: Vite + Vanilla JS
 - Extracts: product title, rating, number of reviews, image URL

-This README includes fixes for common issues that I documented on the process of testing the finnal product.
+This README includes fixes for common issues that I documented on the process of testing the final product.

 ## Prerequisites